-The Nominating Committee, which is composed of the following directors: Richard M. Ferry (Chairman), Charles D. Miller, John C. Argue, Peter W. Mullin and Philip M. Neal, met twice during 1999.
-The functions of the Nominating Committee are to review the gualifications of candidates for board membership, to review the status of a director when his or her principal position and/or primary affiliation changes, to recommend to the Board of Directors candidates for election by stockholders at annual meetings, to recommend candidates to fill vacancies in directorships, to recommend to the Board of Directors the removal of a director, if in the Company's best interest, and to make recommendations to the Board of Directors concerning selection, tenure, retirement, and composition of the Board of Directors.
+The Nominating Committee, which is composed of the following directors: Richard M. Ferry (Chairman), Charles D. Miller, John C. Argue, Peter W. Mullin and Philip M. Neal, met once during 2000.
+The functions of the Nominating Committee are to review the qualifications of candidates for board membership, to review the status of a director when his or her principal position and/or primary affiliation changes, to recommend to the Board of Directors candidates for election by stockholders at annual meetings, to recommend candidates to fill vacancies in directorships, to recommend to the Board of Directors the removal of a director, if in the Company's best interest, and to make recommendations to the Board of Directors concerning selection, tenure, retirement, and composition of the Board of Directors.
 Stockholders desiring to make recommendations concerning new directors must submit the candidate's name, together with biographical information and the candidate's written consent to nomination, to: Secretary, Nominating Committee of the Board of Directors, Avery Dennison Corporation, 150 North Orange Grove Boulevard, Pasadena, California 91103.
 Stockholders wishing to nominate new directors for election at an annual meeting must comply with the requirements described under the heading "GENERAL -- Stockholder Proposals" on p.
-21.
+23.

-The Strategic Planning Committee, which is composed of the following directors: Philip M. Neal (Chairman), Charles D. Miller, John C. Argue, Peter W. Mullin, Richard M. Ferry, John B. Slaughter and

-Dwight L. Allison, Jr., met once during 1999.
+The Strategic Planning Committee, which is composed of the following directors: Philip M. Neal (Chairman), Charles D. Miller, John C. Argue, Peter W. Mullin, Richard M. Ferry, Dwight L. Allison, Jr., Sidney R. Petersen, Frank V. Cahouet, Joan T. Bok, Kent Kresa and David E.I.
+Pyott, met once during 2000.
 The functions of the Strategic Planning Committee are to review the Company's long-term strategic plan, objectives, programs, and proposed acquisition candidates and divestitures; to review steps being taken to improve shareholder value; and to make recommendations to the Board of Directors on any of these matters.

-The Executive Committee, which is composed of the following directors: Charles D. Miller (Chairman), Richard M. Ferry, Philip M. Neal, John C. Argue and Frank V. Cahouet, did not meet during 1999.
+The Executive Committee, which is composed of the following directors: Charles D. Miller (Chairman), Richard M. Ferry, Philip M. Neal, John C. Argue, Frank V. Cahouet, and Peter Mullin, did not meet during 2000.
 The function of the Executive Committee is to act on an interim basis for the full Board and to report all such actions to the Board for ratification at its next meeting.